xin4869/Angry_Birds/README.md

 This is the template for the projects.
 Please copy the project description here.
 You can use Markdown language to render it as formatted **HTML** file.

+The player hurls birds or similar objects towards a fortress to destroy enemy targets.
+Player should use as few throws as possible for the higher score.
+Fortresses are built of destroyable and non-destroyable construction elements.
+Failing, i.e not destroying all of the enemies, typically means the level is reset and all points are lost.

+The game has very simple rules, but as in any well-crafted game, the player’s points should correlate with their throwing skills.
+This project subject does not require you to make a clone of an existing game, but to implement a one with the same general idea.

 # Group

 - Jaakko Rautapää